mozilla/fxa/packages/fxa-auth-server/docs/api.md

 - `token_type`: A string representing the token type.
 Currently will always be "bearer".
 - `auth_at`: An integer giving the time at which the user authenticated to the Firefox Accounts server when generating this token, as a UTC unix timestamp (i.e.  **seconds since epoch**).
 - `id_token`: (Optional) If the authorization was requested with `openid` scope, then this property will contain the OpenID Connect ID Token.
+- `keys_jwe`: (Optional) Returns the JWE bundle that if the authorization request had one.

 **Example:**